How to Configure Email Filters

 Operators

-After you select the portion of the email message that the system will examine, select the type of comparison between that portion of the email and the criteria that you enter.
+After you select the portion of the email that the system will examine, select the type of comparison between that portion and the criteria that you enter.

-• equals — The message exactly matches a defined string.
+• equals — The text exactly matches a defined string.

-• matches regex — The message matches a regular expression that you define.
+• matches regex — The text matches a regular expression that you define.

-This rule matches these subject lines (among others):
+This rule matches these example Subject lines (among others):

 • Congratulations!